 Connaught Village is the retail quarter of the Hyde Park Estate in central London.
 Owned by the Church Commissioners for England, the Village is an attractive, upmarket enclave of exclusive, independent shops, galleries, restaurants and cafés together with luxury residential accommodation.

-Halogen manages all aspects of marketing for the Village, including providing leasing support, tenant liaison and B2B media relations as well as driving a comprehensive consumer campaign includng a landmark Summer Festival, two seasonal magazines and social media.
+Halogen established its position as one of the ‘London Villages’ and managed all aspects of marketing, including providing leasing support, tenant liaison and B2B media relations as well as driving a comprehensive consumer campaign including a landmark Summer Festival, two seasonal magazines and social media.